attributes-unlimited/html-au/README.md

+This project is now TimberFrameJs see https://github.com/timberframejs/timberframejs/

+Just a name change.
+Everything else is the same.

 # HTML-AU
 HTML-AU is inspired by HTMX.
 Instead of rendering HTML on the server like HTMX, HTML-AU uses client-side JavaScript native customElements to generate HTML.